pivotal/docs-tap/cli-plugins/apps/how-to-guides.hbs.md

 Use this flag to support use cases where more than one application is in a single project or repository.

-Use `--sub-path` when creating a workload from a Git repository
+Use `--sub-path` when creating a workload from a Git repository.

     ```console
     tanzu apps workload apply subpathtester --git-repo https://github.com/PATH-TO-REPO --git-branch main --type web --sub-path SUBPATH